-Before we go over the process.
-Let’s cover a few requirements that must be met in order to get a real estate license in Arizona, for salesperson only.
-Salesperson is normally the initial license that an agent will obtain.
-After years of experience, some agents may choose to become brokers, which has a different set of requirements.
-With that in mind, many of items listed below for salesperson, will be covered in our classes and do not necessarily need to be completed ahead of time.
-However it is a good idea to be aware of these requirements before starting.
+Before we dive into the process, it’s important to understand a few prerequisites for obtaining a real estate license in Arizona specifically for salesperson roles.
+Typically, becoming a salesperson is the first step for agents, although some may later choose to become brokers, which entails a separate set of requirements.
+With that in mind, many of the items listed below for salesperson roles will be covered during our classes, so there’s no need to complete them beforehand.
+Nevertheless, having awareness of these requirements before you start is recommended.
 For instance, can you become an Arizona real estate agent with a felony?

 - Be at least 18 years of age